Home Blog Start Your Business

 How to Become an Owner Operator in 2026: The Complete 7-Step Roadmap

-But let's be real: Trucking is a brutal business.
-In 2026, the failure rate for new trucking authorities within the first year is nearly 25%.
-They fail not because they can't drive, but because they can't manage cash flow, compliance, and insurance costs.
+But the failure rate for new trucking authorities within the first 18 months is nearly 25%.
+They fail not because they cannot drive, but because they cannot manage cash flow, compliance paperwork, and the staggering cost of insurance.

 LLC vs. Sole Proprietorship

-You need permission from the federal government to haul freight for money across state lines.
+You need federal permission to haul freight for money across state lines.
+This is your Operating Authority.

 Coverage TypeRequired AmountEst.
 Annual Cost